kazu2012/ducban.github.io/_posts/2016-02-01-can-you-see-the-difference.md

 But then he asked a girl if she could see any change of her new hair.
 The girl said she could.
 "Her hair is now brown with some blue line spark underneath!" - said the girl.

 So Git, once you could simulate the girl's eyes, you could save all the husbands in the world.
 And someday __The Husband__ would start a note with "__The Wife__ had a new haircut, it was amazing."
+That's all, no question comes along.

 And the world would in peace for a while.
 Yes, before other questions come.